 The second section, Developing for Salesforce1, is for advanced administrators and developers who are comfortable working with code.
-To fully understand its chapters, you should be familiar with Visualforce, XML, and canvas apps.
-We'll walk through optimizing your Visualforce pages for mobile, creating custom actions, and creating custom app home pages for Salesforce1 using Lightning Pages.
+To fully understand its chapters, you should be familiar with Visualforce and XML.
+We'll walk through optimizing your Visualforce pages for mobile and creating custom actions.